Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

     internal DependencyHolder(IDependency dependency) => // is an instance of type Dependency _dependency = dependency;
 }

-Whenever an abstraction type (interface or abstract class) has to be injected, DIE will per default will use the single known implementation type which implements the abstration in its place.

-If multiple implementation are known, then usage of configuration features like the implementation choice or a user-defined factory are mandetory for selecting an implementation unambigously.
 ```

+Whenever an abstraction type (interface or abstract class) needs to be injected, DIE will by default use the only known implementation type that implements the abstraction in its place.

+If multiple implementations are known, then using configuration features such as implementation choice or a user-defined factory is mandatory to uniquely select an implementation.

 ### Nullability